Kiyoshi Kurosawa: Style and influences

 Kurosawa's directing style has been compared to those of Stanley Kubrick and Andrei Tarkovsky, though he has never expressly listed those directors as influences.
 In an interview, he claimed that Alfred Hitchcock and Yasujirō Ozu contributed to shaping his personal vision of the medium.
 He has also expressed admiration for American film directors such as Don Siegel, Sam Peckinpah, Robert Aldrich, Richard Fleischer, and Tobe Hooper.
+In a 2000 interview with Time, Kurosawa noted his appreciation for John Cassavetes, stating, "When I watch a Cassavetes film, I am awed by the understanding that people can subtly change in the course of a simple conversation."
+Through his association with mentor Shigehiko Hasumi, Kurosawa was also influenced by Jean-Luc Godard.

 In a 2009 interview with IFC, Kurosawa talked about the reason why he has cast the actor Kōji Yakusho in many of his films: "He has similar values and sensitivities.
 We’re from the same generation.
 That’s a big reason why I enjoy working with him on the set."

 According to Tim Palmer, Kurosawa's films occupy a peculiar position between the materials of mass genre, on the one hand, and esoteric or intellectual abstraction, on the other.
 They also clearly engage with issues of environmental critique, given Kurosawa's preference for shooting in decaying open spaces, abandoned (and often condemned) buildings, and in places rife with toxins, pestilence and entropy.